solid/webid-profile/notes/trustedApp.md

 ## Introduction

 In our research we noticed that there are different ways how to go about authorization.
 We found the following options:
-* NSS uses trusted apps and an authorization page
+* NSS uses trusted apps and an authorization page (not part of WAC yet)
-* ACP
+* Authorization Panel which works towards ACP
-* data interoperability panel which uses the Authorization Agent
+* Data interoperability panel which uses the Authorization Agent

 ## NSS